본문으로 건너뛰기

 Config dependencies help you keep all the hooks, settings, patches, overrides, catalogs, rules in a single place and use them across multiple repositories.

-If your config dependency is named following the pnpm-plugin-* or @*/pnpm-plugin-* pattern, pnpm will automatically load the pnpmfile.cjs from its root.
+If your config dependency is named following the pnpm-plugin-*, @*/pnpm-plugin-*, or @pnpm/plugin-* pattern, pnpm will automatically load its pnpmfile.mjs (falling back to pnpmfile.cjs) from the package root.

 How to Add a Config Dependency